Alibaba Group Holding Limited (BABA) Shares Down Despite Recent Market Volatility

-Alibaba Group Holding Limited (NYSE: BABA)’s stock price has decreased by -3.01 compared to its previous closing price of 103.11.
-However, the company has experienced a -3.51% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/14/23 that Investors Pour Into Chinese Stock Funds in Reopening Bet
+Alibaba Group Holding Limited (NYSE: BABA)’s stock price has decreased by -5.48 compared to its previous closing price of 94.16.
+Despite this, the company has seen a loss of -13.68% in its stock price over the last five trading days.
+Barron’s reported on 02/23/23 that Alibaba Stock Jumps After Earnings Beat.
+Chinese Lockdowns Still Weighed.

-Alibaba Group Holding Limited (NYSE: BABA) has a higher price-to-earnings ratio of 139.87x compared to its average ratio,, and the 36-month beta value for BABA is at 0.60.
-Analysts have varying views on the stock, with 46 analysts rating it as a “buy,” 9 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”
+Alibaba Group Holding Limited (NYSE: BABA) has a price-to-earnings ratio of 40.22x that is above its average ratio.
+Additionally, the 36-month beta value for BABA is 0.61.
+There are mixed opinions on the stock, with 47 analysts rating it as a “buy,” 9 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for BABA is $998.38, which is $43.27 above the current market price.
-The public float for BABA is 2.65B, and currently, shorts hold a 1.98% of that float.
-The average trading volume for BABA on February 21, 2023 was 21.81M shares.
+The average price predicted by analysts for BABA is $997.76, which is $54.62 above the current price.
+The public float for BABA is 2.54B and currently, short sellers hold a 2.06% ratio of that float.
+The average trading volume of BABA on February 27, 2023 was 21.51M shares.

-BABA’s stock has seen a -3.51% decrease for the week, with a -14.21% drop in the past month and a 27.96% gain in the past quarter.
-The volatility ratio for the week is 2.08%, and the volatility levels for the past 30 days are at 2.79% for Alibaba Group Holding Limited The simple moving average for the last 20 days is -9.56% for BABA stock, with a simple moving average of 7.35% for the last 200 days.
+BABA stock saw a decrease of -13.68% in the past week, with a monthly decline of -25.99% and a quarterly a decrease of 17.12%.
+The volatility ratio for the week is 4.13%, and the volatility levels for the last 30 days are 3.18% for Alibaba Group Holding Limited (BABA).
+The simple moving average for the last 20 days is -15.91% for BABA stock, with a simple moving average of -4.45% for the last 200 days.

 Analysts’ Opinion of BABA